 An increasing number of people are accessing information and services on their mobile devices.
 New devices are being introduced every day.

 With GEL we can future proof our solutions in this ever changing market, ensuring that our customers banking needs are always catered to.
 In essence, responsive web design serves the same HTML code to all devices.
 Cascading style sheets (CSS) are then used to change the appearance of the user interface depending on screen size.
 This means a single codebase can support users with different sized screens.
 Pages are structured in columns using an underlying grid.
 This grid determines how the content reflows when the viewport gets smaller or larger.
 To some degree the order of elements can be changed and any element can be hidden or shown depending on screen size.
-In addition, the GUI offers the ability to use one HTML code base in combination with brand specific CSS to almost instantly create multi-brand interfaces.
+In addition, the Design System offers the ability to use one HTML code base in combination with brand specific CSS to almost instantly create multi-brand interfaces.

 a new approach to designing user interfaces